Feedback-Enhanced Online Multiple Testing with Applications to Conformal Selection: Applications of GAIF on Online Conformal Selection

+Under exchangeability, this construction yields null $p$-values that are independent, thereby avoiding the complex dependence induced by structures inherent in offline conformal methods, which rely on shared calibration sets and produce $p$-values that are PRDS \citep{bates2021testing}.
+We impose the following assumption. \begin{assumption}[Exchangeability in conformal setting] The null data $\big\{(\X_i,Y_i): i> -n,\theta_i=0\big\}$ are exchangeable conditional on the non-null data $\big\{(\X_i,Y_i): i> -n,\theta_i=1\big\}$. \end{assumption} This assumption is common in conformal inference \citep{adadetect}, and is weaker than requiring that the full data $\{(\X_i,Y_i)\}_{i>-n}$ are independent and identically distributed (i.i.d.).
+We formally state the validity and independence under the null in Proposition~\ref{prop-inde-p}.

-\begin{proposition}[Validity and Independence of Online Conformal \( p \)-values] Suppose Assumption~\ref{assump:conformal_setting} holds.
+\begin{proposition}[{Validity and independence of online conformal \( p \)-values}] Suppose Assumption~\ref{assump:conformal_setting} holds.
 Then under the null, the online conformal \( p \)-value \( p_t \) defined in \eqref{eq:conf_p} is uniformly distributed on \([0,1]\), and the null p-values \(\{p_t:t\in\mathbb{N},\theta_t=0\}\) are mutually independent. \end{proposition}

-Moreover, we further allow the score function to vary over time and be data-dependent, provided it remains symmetric on null data; see Appendix~\ref{appen_sub:online_cp}.
-This flexibility enables leveraging non-null feedback to improve score quality, facilitating model selection and adaptation to distribution shift; see Section~\ref{subsec:Opt-OCTF}.
+The mutual independence above indeed relies on the full and instant feedback setting, since only in this case does \(\gC_{0t}\) contain the complete set of past null samples, allowing the sequential rank-based independence argument to hold.
+For delayed feedback, additional adjustments are needed; see the finite-sample analysis in Appendix~\ref{appen:OCTF-delay}.
+We also allow the score function to vary over time and be data-dependent, provided that it remains symmetric on the null samples; see Appendix~\ref{appen_sub:online_cp}.
+This flexibility enables leveraging non-null feedback to improve score quality, facilitating score selection and adaptation to distribution shift.